The1Jack/RestfulApiFreelancers/README.md

 Restful API With Web Application
 - This project is develop by visual studio 2019 with C#.

-- This project is using Microsoft.EntityFrameworkCore , Microsoft.EntityFrameworkCore.SqlServer and Framwework .NET5.0.
+- This project is using Microsoft.EntityFrameworkCore , Microsoft.EntityFrameworkCore.SqlServer and Framework .NET5.0.

 - This API is Connect with SQL Server.